wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-manage-records/includes/records-management-overview.md

 ## Customer scenarios

-Here are some common scenarios that Microsoft's records management solution can address:
+Here are some common scenarios that Microsoft Purview Records Management can address:

 - Delete employee reviews 10 years after the employee has left the organization.
 - Declare a contract as a record to prevent it from being changed.

-## Getting started with records management
+## Getting started with Microsoft Purview Records Management

-Careful planning should be a part of each information protection and governance solution, and this is especially true of records management.
+Careful planning should be a part of each information protection and governance solution, and this is especially true of Microsoft Purview Records Management.
 This section includes general guidance on where to start with records management.
 It isn't meant to be a substitute for developing a more thorough plan that involves subject matter experts and stakeholders.

 Many organizations already have a file plan that includes a retention schedule.
 They'll make this   the first step to get started with Microsoft Purview Records Management.
 Organizations that don't have a file plan should start by developing one.
 Microsoft includes a template and wizard that simplifies the process of importing your file plan into Microsoft 365.